-If you’re running a client-faced container, Spot VMs might not be the best option for you – unless you use a solution that automates Spot VM provisioning.
+If you’re running a client-faced container, spot VMs might not be the best option for you – unless you use a solution that automates spot VM provisioning and management.

 Use the Google cloud pricing calculator

-We can talk to you all day long about the best pricing options.
+We could talk to you all day long about the best pricing options.
 However, the Google Cloud pricing calculator is the best method to calculate the most accurate GKE costs for your organization.

 No two organizations are the same; some may require reliable workloads, while others may use GKE for backups and other less critical services.